 Find the full printable recipe with specific measurements below.

 - Hash brown potatoes: The idea behind this dish is simple comfort food, so no need to spend time grating potatoes.
 Unless you want to!
-I use a frozen bag of shredded hash browns from the freezer section.
-Thaw them then squeeze out the excess water and you’re good to go!
+I use a frozen bag of diced hash browns from the freezer section.
+Thaw them before using in the casserole.

 - Cream of chicken: Using a can of cream of chicken soup adds a ton of flavor and helps to thicken up the casserole without the use of too many individual seasonings.
 This one-stop shop helps to keep the ingredient list down while delivering taste and texture.